alphagov/notifications-node-client/README.md

 ##### `reference` (required)

-A unique identifier you create.
-This reference identifies a single unique notification or a batch of notifications.
+This reference can identify a single unique notification or a batch of notifications.
 It must not contain any personal information such as name or postal address.

 ##### `pdf_file` (required)